didenko-ilia/idf-accessibility/README.md

 After you download the jar file of OTP, place it into FOLD.
 As for the GTFS data of Ile de France, you need to download a csv file where you will find the link to download a zip file.
 Place this zip file in FOLD.
 As for Open Street Map (OSM) data, you need to download a pbf file, from the website indicated above, and place it into FOLD.

+Run OTP as explained in the tutorial.
+If you get an "Out of memory" exception, try to increase the memory limits, specified in the parameters.

 ## Library Installation
 The script uses two external libraries: libcurl and jansson.
 To instal them (on Linux):
 1. Download the libraries from the official website ([libcurl](https://curl.se/download.html), [jansson](http://digip.org/jansson/releases/)).
 Extract them into a folder of your choice.
 I've used libcurl 7.74.0 and jansson 2.11